 Cooked fruits and vegetables

-There are some fruits and vegetables that should be pureed only after they are being cooked.
+There are some fruits and vegetables that should be pureed only after they are cooked.
 The preparation and cooking times vary according to the kind of fruits and vegetables being prepared.

 - Vegetables that should be cooked before giving to babies include beans, carrots, cauliflower, broccoli, peas, squash, potato, sweet potato, parsnip, turnip, pumpkin, spinach, zucchini, and mushrooms.